commandAGI/commandAGI/docs/examples.md

 **File**: `examples/6_scripting_computer_interactions.py`

 **Description**: Demonstrates how to use the manual provisioner to script computer interactions.
-The manual provisioner is the simplest way to get started with CommandLAB.
+The manual provisioner is the simplest way to get started with commandAGI2.

 **Status**: ⚠️ Requires manual setup